CreunaAB/objective-wp-admin/README.md

 ## Abstract
 Let's face it; there are problems with the WordPress architecture.
 Yet, it's not uncommon that clients specifically ask for WordPress as their content management GUI.
-Most likely they've used it before, or they have access to learning materials that is more substantial for WP than for other systems.
+Most likely they've used it before, or they have access to a more substantial amount of learning materials for WP than for other systems.

-The PHP community at large have changed a lot over the last few years, and the common convention nowadays it a much more Object Oriented style than the procedural style that WordPress is written in.
+The PHP community at large have changed a lot over the last few years, and the common convention nowadays is a much more Object Oriented style than the procedural style that WordPress is written in.

 At Creuna we've started experimenting with using WordPress not as it was intended, but rather as a dependency that simply acts as a data source and admin UI.

-Abstracting away the WordPress theme as easy enough, and interacting with WordPress as a data source for posts can easily be done.
+Abstracting away the WordPress theme is easy enough, and interacting with WordPress as a data source for posts can easily be done.
 But you're still going to have to interact with the WP architecture to customize the Admin UI.